OdecoGlobal/OdecoGlobal/README.md

 - 👋 Hi, I’m Okechukwu Chidera
 - 👀 I’m a Front-end developer
 - 🌱 I’m currently skilled in programming  HTML CSS Javascript and React.
-- 💞️ I’m looking to collaborate on small projects that involves front-end development
+- 💞️ I’m looking to collaborate on frontend projects.
-- 📫 How to reach me is via twitter. user name @M_Derah
+- 📫 Ypu can reach me on twitter via my user name @M_Derah

 <!---
 OdecoGlobal/OdecoGlobal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.